AtlassianPS/AtlassianPS.github.io/docs/Contributing/our-guidelines.md

 ### Formatting

-All code must be properly formatted for a PR to be merged.
+All code must be properly formatted for a Pull Request (PR) to be merged.
 For examples of the formatting, take a look around the public functions of the projects.

-If you are using VS Code, the project is already set up to help you with that.
+If you are using VS Code, the project is already configured to help you with that.

 ### Templates